Porochista Khakpour: Writing

-In 2018, she published Sick, a "memoir of chronic illness, misdiagnosis, addiction, and the myth of full recovery."
-Khakpour's most-widely read book, Sick was named one of Time's 'Best Memoirs of 2018', and was recognized as a 'Best Book of 2018' by Real Simple, Entropy, Mental Floss, Bitch Media, Autostraddle, The Paris Review, LitHub, and others.
+In 2018, Khakpour published Sick, a "memoir of chronic illness, misdiagnosis, addiction, and the myth of full recovery."
+Khakpour's most-widely read book, Sick was named one of Time magazine's best memoirs of 2018, and was recognized as a "Best Book of 2018" by Real Simple, Entropy, Mental Floss, Bitch Media, Autostraddle, The Paris Review, Literary Hub, and others.
 The Week magazine selected the memoir as 'Book of the week' in June 2018.
 Sick was published in the UK and the Commonwealth by Canongate in 2018.
 In 2022, the book was translated and published in a Hungarian edition.

 In 2019, Amazon Original Stories published Parsnips in Love as an e-book, which became a best-selling short story.

 In 2020, Khakpour published her fourth book, an essay collection entitled Brown Album: Essays on Exile and Identity, as a Vintage Original from Penguin Random House.
 The title is a deliberate reference to Joan Didion's The White Album.
-Brown Album was named one of Time's "100 Must-Read Books of 2020".
+Brown Album was named one of Times "100 Must-Read Books of 2020".

+Khakpour's fifth book, Tehrangeles, was published in 2024.
+The book is a satire "of the rich and TikTok-famous", set amongst the Persian and Iranian neighborhood of the same name in Los Angeles.
+Tehrangeles follows the lives of the four Milani sisters, Iranian-American snack food heiresses on the verge of their own reality television show.
+Kirkus Reviews described the novel as "a kind of hyperreal neon inversion of Little Women, if the March girls had to deal with hashtags, eating disorders, microaggressions, and group chats".
+Tehrangeles was positively reviewed by Publishers Weekly, Booklist, and the Los Angeles Times.
+On 20 June 2024, Tehrangeles was selected as NPR's "Book of the Day."

 Teaching

-After completing her MA at Johns Hopkins University in 2003, she was named an Eliott Coleman Fellow and taught creative writing as a lecturer at Hopkins.
+After completing her MA at Johns Hopkins University in 2003, Khakpour was named an Eliott Coleman Fellow and taught creative writing as a lecturer at Johns Hopkins.

 Between 2008 and 2010, Khakpour was a visiting professor at Bucknell University.
-She subsequently moved to Santa Fe, New Mexico to become an assistant professor of creative writing & literature at the College of Santa Fe, and later served on the faculty of Fairfield University’s low-residency MFA program.
+She subsequently moved to Santa Fe, New Mexico, to become an assistant professor of creative writing & literature at the College of Santa Fe, and later served on the faculty of Fairfield University’s low-residency MFA program.
 From 2011 to 2012, she was the Picador Guest Professor of Literature at the University of Leipzig in Germany.

 From 2014 to 2017, Khakpour taught at Bard College as a writer-in-residence.
 Khakpour has also been a visiting writer at Wesleyan University (2014) and Northwestern University (2017).

 Khakpour has held adjunct appointments at Columbia University, Fordham University, and Wesleyan University.
 She was guest faculty at the Vermont College of Fine Arts and the Stonecoast MFA Program in Creative Writing at the University of Southern Maine.